 If the students should find that they are unable to attend or will be late to their clinical site, the student MUST communicate with the site within thirty minutes of the opening of the department, in a way agreed upon by the student and the clinical site.
+The student MUST also notify the clinical/concentration coordinator immediately.
 If at all possible, notifications should be made at least one day in advance.
 For pre-determined absences, the student must communicate with a person about his/her absence.
 It is highly discouraged to leave a voice message only to report an absence or time delay.